zamalali/AugmentImg/CONTRIBUTING.rst

 ----------------

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
 It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.
+Augmentimg shall support pascal_voc format shortly.
+We are working on extending our package to all kinds of annotations including xml files.

 License
 -------